 Kaci Fennell, 5th place at Miss Universe 2014.

 Miss World 2014 Rolene Strauss from South Africa visited Jamaica in August 2015 during her MW reign to attend the Miss Jamaica World pageant.
 During her visit, she attended the opening ceremony of the first model classroom for children with autism in Jamaica launched by Miss Jamaica World 2014, Laurie-Ann Chin as her Beauty With A Purpose project.
 The autistic model classroom is located at the McCam Child Development Centre and is believed to be the first of it’s kind in Jamaica and possibly the entire Caribbean.

 Miss World 2014 Rolene Strauss from South Africa with Jamaica’s Governor General Sir Patrick Allen, Julia Morley CEO and Chairwoman of the Miss World Organisation, Laurie-Ann Chin, and Laura Butler.

 Over the past 50 years Jamaica has produced astonishingly beautiful and brilliant women who have represented us on the international stage, many of whom have gone on to successful careers as actresses ,models ,doctors and more importantly role models for women in Jamaica and the rest of the world.
-Jamaica may be small but we have numerous accolades to our name in just 50 years as a developing nation.
+Jamaica may be small but we have numerous accolades to our name in just over 50 years as a developing nation.